 With the exception of temporary staff, outsourced workers, and consultants, all employees of the school shall be hired on the basis of a one- or two- year contract.
+Support Staff may be placed on permanent contracts after three years of service.
 Compensation terms shall be defined either in an individual contract, in a collective agreement, or in the letter of appointment.
 The timeline and procedure for renewal of individual contracts shall be spelled out in relevant handbooks.